DeNepo/study/learning/learning-from-code.md

 * Programming is hard.
 * It's better to study slowly and learn from your mistakes than to code quickly and not understand what you wrote.

+### Read, Modify, Create

+Think of these three steps in your learning each time you encounter a new skill or language feature in programming.
+Even experienced developers go through these steps when learning new technologies!

+1. __Read__: Learn to step through, predict, and understand code that other people wrote.
+1. __Modify__: Learn to change the behavior of other people's code with small modifications.
+1. __Create__: Learn to write your own code from an empty page.

+Don't worry about making to _Create_ as fast as possible.
+The more time you spend learning to _Read_ and _Modify_, the better you will master _Create_.

 ## Read the code out loud

 Learning to read your code aloud and to pronounce the strange syntax in JavaScript is _super important_!
 Practice alone, practice with a friend, record yourself and play it back.
 When you watch video tutorials pay close attention and practice repeating how the teacher pronounces their code.